NatCATModeling/R4H2O/manuscript/5_data_products.md

 > The regulator for water quality has released a new guideline that lowers the maximum value for trihalomethanes (THMs) at the customer tap to 0.20 mg/l.
 This report assesses the historical performance of the Gormsey water system to evaluate the risk of non-compliance, assuming no operational changes are implemented.

 ### Prepare
 The available data needs to be loaded and wrangled into the required format before any analysis can take place.
-Influential data scientist Hadley Wickham refers to this process as tidying data, as discussed in the [previous chapter](#casestudy2).
-Anecdotally, this phase project could consume up to eighty per cent of the work effort, depending on the difference between the available data and the required data.
+Anecdotally, this phase of the project could consume up to eighty per cent of the work effort, depending on the difference between the available data and the required data.
+The [next chapter](#casestudy2) discusses how to clean data with Tidyverse functionality.

 Best practice in data science is to record every data set that is considered for the project in the final result.
 Describe every field used in the analysis to ensure the context in which the data was created is understood.